Last Updated on Samuel Franklinby

 - Capacity: Increases the capacity of your anvil (can also be upgraded through material carry capacity).

-As an example I will usually check Idleon once every 24hrs so I invested into capacity and speed until my Thread generated caps at around the 24hr mark.
+As an example I will usually check Idleon once every 24hrs so I invested into speed and capacity until my Thread production generated caps at around the 24hr mark.
 At this time I collect it and there is no wasted production of Thread, note that the other production items do not cap as Thread is the fastest production item.
-With diligent depositing from the anvil you’ll always have ample supplies as needed.
+24hrs also serves as a good aim as there is a W3 construction upgrade that will automatically deposit anvil items every 24hrs if they aren’t at capacity.

-Having one character only invested in bonus experience can also be a viable path as you use them to unlock the higher tier production items and start building a stockpile of them for your account.
-The faster experience gained can also mean higher smithing levels and thus higher bonus talent points.
+Having one character heavily invested in bonus experience can also be a viable path as you use them to unlock the higher tier production items and access higher tier crafted items while you start building a stockpile of them for your account.
+The faster experience gained can also mean higher smithing levels and thus higher bonus talent points but still needs to be balanced with speed and capacity to support that production.
+Archer classes are popular for this option as they gain damage from smithing levels although some also do this on their Maestro to boost the experience gained for all other characters provided the Maestro level stays higher.
 Be aware that ultimately though in time you’ll be unlocking everything anyway whether you have experience boosted or not.

 Key Anvil Upgrades